compasjs/compas/docs/getting-started.md

 **Validator:**

 There is also a validator plugin, this plugin generates validator functions for the provided models.
-Currently uses only specific registered models.
-But if there is interest, it should be pretty straight forward, to generate validators for all models.
+However, these validators are not end-user friendly

-**Models:**
+**Types:**

-All communication in Lbu is driven by Models, these models are turned in to either JsDoc or Typescript types and referenced in whatever way you want.
+All communication in Lbu is driven by Types, these types are turned in to either JsDoc or Typescript types and referenced in whatever way you want.

 Say we want to build a Websocket plugin: